ethanmonlux/claude-tools/README.md

 **Validated structured output** — Claude's response is parsed and validated with Pydantic before returning.
 Malformed LLM output surfaces as a clear `status: error` with a human-readable message.

+**Mock mode** — Set `CLAUDE_MODE=mock` to run the full pipeline without hitting the Anthropic API.
+Fixture responses are defined per skill.
+Used in tests and for local development without credentials.

 **Operator surface** — `GET /health` shows current mode.
 The UI clearly labels all output as AI-generated.

-**Business-specific output** — Every brief includes a `why_fits` field that answers the rep's actual question: why would this company be a good outreach target?
-Generic research tools return company info.
-This field returns a pitch angle.

 ## API